 The unique landscapes that encompass Portugal’s second city create the perfect environment for a diverse range of foodie delicacies.
 Similarly, the rolling hills of the nearby fertile Douro Valley offer perfect conditions for producing exquisite red wines and ports.

 Meanwhile, the Atlantic Ocean provides locals with fresh, delicious seafood, and the cool temperatures of the mountainous Trás-os-Montes create optimal conditions for producing smoked cheeses and cured meats.
 You can spend weeks here and still find that you are constantly discovering new foods.

 About this Porto Food Guide

 This Porto food guide discusses the best dishes to sample in Porto, Portugal, and where to find them.
 The delicacy and restaurant recommendations provided here are those that are beloved by Porto locals.
-The aim of this guide is to help you find authentic places away from the tourist traps.
-This guide is extensive, so feel free to use the table of contents above in order to navigate to the most relevant sections.
+The aim is to help you find authentic places away from tourist traps.

 Best Porto Foods to Try